viperproject/pcg/README.md

 Once the server is running, you can keep it running and analyze other files (e.g. `cargo run [FILENAME2].rs`).
 Just refresh the page to see updated results.

+To run on the top crates use:

+`cargo test --package pcs --test top_crates -- top_crates --exact --show-output`